tlim0213/tlim0213.github.io/README.md

 Please see [CV](https://tlim0213.github.io/folder/TLIM_CV.pdf) and [Google Scholar](https://scholar.google.com/citations?user=n-Qz1vgAAAAJ&hl=en) for more information about Tongseok Lim.

-⁍ News (Dec 2022): Lim's paper, announced in July 2022, has been significantly expanded from the previous version.
-As a result, the paper bears a new title: [Maximal monotonicity and cyclic involutivity of multi-conjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf).
+⁍ News (Dec 2022): Lim's paper, announced in July 2022, has been significantly expanded from the previous version, and bears a new title: [Maximal monotonicity and cyclic involutivity of multi-conjugate convex functions](https://tlim0213.github.io/folder/papers/MMconvexanalysis2.pdf).

 ⁍ News (Nov 2022): Lim's paper, [Classifying minimum energy states for interacting particles: Regular simplices](https://tlim0213.github.io/folder/papers/Simplex.pdf), will be published in [Communications in Mathematical Physics](https://www.springer.com/journal/220).
 This is joint work with [Robert J. McCann](http://www.math.toronto.edu/mccann/) and his student Cameron Davis.